opengisch/QField-docs/documentation/how-to/gnss.en.md

   - Natural Resources Canada's Geoid (.byn)

 For example:
 For the transformation from ETRS89 (reference ellipsoid GPS) to NAP (Dutch) users can download the file [nlgeo2018.gtx from NSGI](https://www.nsgi.nl/rdnaptrans) and put it in the directory.

+!!! note
+    Since QField 2.0 the proj files needs to be stored in the app directory `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj` instead of the devices main directory `<drive>:/QField/proj`.

 ## Usage
 :material-tablet: Fieldwork